Conventional Home Loans

 Q: Will I still have an estate that I can leave to my heirs?

-When you sell your home, you or your estate will repay the cash you received from the reverse mortgage plus interest and other fees, to the lender.
+When selling your home, you or your estate repay the cash you received from the reverse mortgage plus interest and other fees, to the lender.

 The remaining equity in your home, if any, belongs to you or to your heirs.